Ceasar/Encyclopedia/src/adler_1966.rst

     160-185 (25) (`Seeing the skeleton`)

 :Abstract:
-    The purpose of analytical reading  is to...

     It is important to know what kind of book one is reading before reading it because different kinds of books require different kinds of reading.
-The primary kinds of `expository books`_ are `theoretical books`_ and `practical books`_.
-One may further classify `theoretical books`_  as `history`_, `science`_, or `philosophy`_.
-One can usually classify a book before reading it by reading it `front matter`_.
+One can usually classify a book before reading it by reading it front matter.
 One can identify specific kinds of books with specific rules.

     To grasp a complex entity like a book, one must grasp its `unity`_ and its `complexity`_.
 One should do this by writing a concise statement of the